MaheshShukla1/MaheshShukla1/README.md

 - **AWS Integration**: Utilizes AWS CloudWatch, IAM, and other services for a comprehensive view.

 > **Project Status**: In development | Target Completion: Q1 2024
-> **Key Goal**: To simplify cloud security for SMEs with a focus on usability and cost-effectiveness.
+> **Key Goal**: To simplify cloud security for SMEs with a focus on usability and cost-effectiveness

 ---